Outside of house plants, is there anything easier to kill than creativity?

 - I don’t feel creative today.

-- I’m not as creative as him.
+- I’m not as creative as him or her.

 - I’m really uncomfortable when I have to be creative.